LiquidInteract/apache2-harderner/README.md

 This is useful because you can generate SSL certs by doing `sudo certbot --apache2` without any installers.

 # Issues
-if you have any issues open an issue or join krypton webhost [discord](https://discord.gg/EN5cahfeP8)
+if you have any issues open an issue

 # Why
 this is for people that dont necessarily know how to open a website on thier LOCAL network securely without thier machine being attacked.